markushauge/deco/README.md

 }
 ```

-Reactor uses the [MVU](https://thomasbandt.com/model-view-update) pattern known from Elm and React, is built on the idea that "UI is a function of state".
+Reactor uses the [MVU](https://thomasbandt.com/model-view-update) pattern known from Elm and React, and is built on the idea that "UI is a function of state".

-## Other

 Rendering architecture is heavily inspired by [Comet](https://github.com/Clancey/Comet).